Making a Map

 - Holding your left mouse button, draw a rectangle on the top-right corner of

-From the Item Properties tab, choose the Style that fit your
+element for which to display the scalebar.
+Choose the Style that fit your

-- Now time to label our map.
+- It is time to label our map.
 Click on .

 - Click on the map and draw a box where the label should be.
 In the

 Item Properties tab, expand the Label section and

 enter the text as shown below.
 We can enter the text as HTML as well.

 Check the box Render as Html so the composer will interpret the

 - Similarly add another label to add the data and software credits.